Skip to Content

 Student Recruiters

 LSWA Student Recruiters are the public face of our program to prospective students and their families.
 Our Recruiters represent LSWA at both on-campus and off-campus recruitment events.
 They may visit area high schools to speak to students, participate in panel discussions, or staff tables at local college information fairs.
 While these events take place throughout the year, most activity takes place during the winter term, when prospective students visit the University of Michigan to attend Campus Days.
-During Campus Day sessions, Recruiters meet with prospective students and their families to provide information and visit the program in the residence hall.
+During Campus Day sessions, Recruiters meet with prospective students and their families to provide information.
 These are excellent opportunities for Recruiters to share their first-hand experience of life in LSWA: our program requirements, our educational, social, and enrichment activities, the many opportunities for personal and academic growth and development, and the community cultivated here.
 Student Recruiters also correspond with prospective students via email as part of our recruitment campaign.
-The call for applications is made in November, and students in this role receive compensation.
-For more information on becoming a Student Recruiter, contact lswa@umich.edu.
+The call for applications is made in the fall, and students in this role receive an hourly wage.
+For more information on becoming a Student Recruiter, contact [email protected].

 Second-Year Students

-Students who are interested in returning to LSWA in their second year do so by participating in the Housing Sign-up process, which begins in the January of the year they wish to return.
-Students must also complete a Program Application, available to students in early January.
-Second-year students are not required to become student leaders; their decision to return to the program is typically based on their affinity for LSWA classes and instructors, the opportunities and activities the program offers, and the community they have helped to shape.
-LSWA requirements for second-year students are minimal: they enroll in one LSWA course, preferably in the fall term, attend Community Meetings, and participate in an LSWA club.
-For more information on returning as a second-year student, contact lswa@umich.edu and visit http://housing.umich.edu/sign-up/calendar.
+Current LSWA students who are interested in returning to LSWA in their second year can do so by participating in the Housing Sign-up process, which begins in January of the year they wish to return.
+Students must also complete a LSWA Returning Student Program Application,available to students in early January.
+Returning students are not required to become student leaders in order to return to LSWA; their decision to return to the program is typically based on their affinity for LSWA classes and instructors, the opportunities and activities the program offers, and the community they have helped to shape.
+LSWA requirements for returning students are reduced: they enroll in one LSWA course, attend LSWA All-Community Meetings, and participate in an LSWA club.
+For more information on returning as a second-year student, contact [email protected] and visit http://housing.umich.edu/sign-up/calendar.